What Is Charting With A Jury in Mind & How Is It Done?

 8. Test Results

-It is essential to include laboratory results: blood tests, imaging studies, and other diagnostic tests.
-Charting lab values and results of lab tests is crucial for diagnosing medical conditions, monitoring disease progression, and evaluating the effectiveness of treatments.
+Including laboratory results is essential: blood tests, imaging reports, and other diagnostic tests.
+Charting lab values and results of lab testing is crucial for diagnosing medical conditions, monitoring disease progression, and evaluating the effectiveness of treatments.
 Essential lab values to chart and consistently test include:

 • Complete Blood Count (CBC)